 Besides, this would allow me to say I’ve tried all A380 first class products before Asiana, Etihad, and Qatar take delivery of their A380s later this year (though I hope to try them as well).

 Korean Air SkyPass is an Ultimate Rewards partner that’s often overlooked, so I really wanted to experience the products available through SkyPass.
-After all, cards accruing Ultimate Rewards points are still incredibly valuable, in my opinion, and Ultimate Rewards points are among the easiest points currencies to come across through everyday spend, given that there are cards accruing bonus points on dining and travel offered by the Chase Sapphire Preferred® Card and the 5x points offered on office supply stores, and on cellular phone, landline, internet, and cable TV services on the Ink Plus® Business Card and Ink Bold® Business Card (not even factoring in the huge sign-up bonuses).
-That has translated into cardholders earning bonus points on the bulk of their spend, which has been incredibly compelling.
+After all, cards accruing Ultimate Rewards points are still incredibly valuable, in my opinion, and Ultimate Rewards points are among the easiest points currencies to come across through everyday spend, given that there are cards accruing bonus points on dining, travel, gas, office supply stores, cellular phones, landline, internet, and cable TV services:

 Booking the ticket through Korean Air SkyPass